 This has gradually developed into a thoroughly enjoyable sideline, and I now dedicate time each month to mentoring, running workshops and advising organisations that encourage enterprise.
 I can envisage this being a bigger part of my work in the future, but for now I am embracing the incremental approach and seeing where the next year takes me.

-And that’s where I find myself heading into 2020.
 You can read more about my communications and enterprise education work on this site.
 I’m always keen to hear about interesting new projects, so please get in touch if you’d like to discuss something you’re working on.